 Flavor variations

-- White vinegar can be replaced with white wine, apple cider, or sherry vinegar.
+- You can replace white vinegar with white wine, apple cider, or sherry vinegar.

 - Add a few sprigs of fresh herbs like dill, tarragon, or parsley.